-Windows, external doors and joinery Repair category 2 Notes Weathered timber units were noted.
-We recommend repainting is regularly undertaken to avoid the onset of timber decay.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Two double glazed units are defective having failed and allowed condensation to form between the panes.
+Windows are of an older style/single glazed/timber framed/sash and case design and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
 It is assumed that replacement windows and doors comply with relevant building and fire regulations.
 A precautionary check of all windows and doors is always recommended prior to purchase.

-External decoration s
+External decorations

 Repair category 1

-Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Notes Paint finishes and decorated external surfaces will require redecoration on a regular basis.